The original Stranger Things pitch says Will Byers has "sexual identity issues"

 To help sell the show, the Duffer brothers created a pitch book which gave a basic outline of the show's original plot, as well as short descriptions of each of the major characters.

 While some details about the other boys are different (Mike has a birthmark on his face, Lucas is short and has parents who are in the middle of a divorce and Dustin wears glasses), Will's description still seems to be spot on and appears to confirm that his sexuality was initially intended to be addressed within the series:

 "Will Byers, twelve, is a sweet, sensitive kid with sexual identity issues," the original character description reads.

-Will is only 14 years old and is still coping with the aftermath of his traumatic trip to the Upside Down.
+Will is only 15 years old and is still coping with the aftermath of his traumatic trip to the Upside Down and experience with the Mind Flayer.
 He's still catching up on life and is not at the same stage as Mike, Dustin and Lucas when it comes to dating.
-But that could all change next season considering he's about to start a new life in a new house and at a new school.
+But, as we've already seen in Stranger Things 4 Volume 1, that could all change pretty soon.

-Following the incredible response to Robin's coming out storyline in season 3, it would be nice to see the show address Will's sexuality in season 4.
+Following the incredible response to Robin's coming out storyline in season 3, fans are dying to see if the show will finally address Will's sexuality in season 4.
 But whether or not the Duffer brothers stick to their original character description?
 We'll just have to wait and see...

 - Who dies in Stranger Things 4 Volume 1?
 All the deaths explained

 - Who is Vecna in Stranger Things 4?
 His powers and identity explained

 - Does Max die in Stranger Things 4?
 Does she have powers?